Skip to Main Content

 Source: "Understanding OER." by SUNY OER Services, OER Community Course is licensed under CC BY 4.0

-Potential benefits of OER
+POTENTIAL BENEFITS of OER

 • Saves costs and grants access to more quality choices